On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild-May spectral sequence

-The goal of this section will be to construct the THH-May spectral sequence in a minimal way.
-This section is a review of results from the author's paper with A. Salch and more details about the constructions can be found in that paper \cite{thhmay}.
-To construct the spectral sequence, we first need to define what we mean by a filtered object in $\mathfrak{S}$.
-We first give a description that has the advantage of concreteness. \begin{defin} A decreasingly filtered commutative monoid in $\mathfrak{S}$ is a sequence of objects in $\mathfrak{S}$
+The goal of this section is to briefly summarize the necessary ingredients for the topological Hochschild-May spectral sequence.
+This section is a review of results from the author's paper with A. Salch \cite{thhmay} and we refer the reader to that paper for details.
+To describe the spectral sequence, we first need to define what we mean by a filtered object in $\Sp$.
+We write $(\mathbb{N}^{\op},+,0)$ for the opposite category of the natural numbers $\mathbb{N}$, regarded as a partially ordered set, with symmetric monoidal product given by summing natural numbers. \begin{defin} A \it{decreasingly filtered commutative monoid} \rm in $\Sp$ is a lax symmetric monoidal functor

+\end{defin} We will write $I_n$ for a decreasingly filtered commutative monoid in $\Sp$ evaluated on a natural number $n\in\mathbb{N}^{\op}$.
+Concretely, a decreasingly filtered commutative monoid in $\Sp$ is a sequence of objects in $\Sp$

 along with structure maps